-CARC has examined mineral development across the North for many years.
-Most of this work focused on environmental and socio-economic impacts and benefits, and conformity with law and policy.
-The NMP envisioned a more proactive approach to linking sustainability and mining across the North.
-In particular, the NMP has taken aim at the manner in which current policies; regulation and monitoring practices reflect the principles of sustainability.
-As well, CARC examined the challenges and opportunities that ‘impact and benefits agreements’ bring to Aboriginal governments.
+CARC’s Northern Minerals Program has examined mineral development across the North for many years.
+Most of this work focused on environmental and socio-economic impacts and benefits, conformity with law and policy and linking sustainability and mining.
+The following reports detail the manner which policies; regulation and monitoring practices reflect principles of sustainability as well as the challenges and opportunities that ‘impact and benefits agreements bring to Indigenous governments.

 The Audrey S. Hellyer Charitable Foundation